 xlwings.conf sheet (see Workbook Config).

-This documentation is for OneDrive and SharePoint files that are synced to a local folder.
+xlwings only works with OneDrive and SharePoint files that are synced to a local folder!
 This means that both, the Excel and Python file, need to show the green check mark in the File Explorer/Finder as status—a cloud icon will not work.
-If, in turn, you are looking for the documentation to run xlwings with Excel on the web, see Remote Python Interpreter: Google Sheets & Excel (Desktop & Web).

 Default setups work out-of-the-box on Windows and macOS.
 If you get an error message, add the following setting with the correct path to the local root directory of your OneDrive.
 If possible, make use of environment variables (as shown in the examples) so the configuration will work across different users with the same setup: